Type 1 Forehead Reduction for Facial Feminization Surgery (FFS)

 History of forehead reductions for FFS

-Contouring the forehead can occasionally involve only burring of the bone in that region (type 1 forehead reduction).
+Contouring the forehead can occasionally involve only burring of the bone in that region (type 1 forehead setback).
 Contouring alone is only possible when a patient’s anatomy is appropriate for that procedure.
 If the frontal sinuses are large, then burring the forehead bone would either produce an inadequate setback or result in the creation of a large hole into the frontal sinus before an appropriate degree of forehead setback is reached.
 The presence and size of frontal sinuses are commonly evaluated preoperatively using x-ray imaging or a CT scan.
+Dr. Mittermiller routinely obtains CT scans during preoperative planning to determine the best brow reduction technique for each patient.

 The illustrations below demonstrate a type 1 forehead reduction on a type 1 forehead.
-This type of forehead reduction requires that the frontal sinus be small or located behind the desired setback location.
+This type of reconstruction requires that the frontal sinus be small or located behind the desired setback location.
 With a frontal bone (forehead bone) of this anatomy, one can simply bur the bone in this region to obtain the desired degree of setback.
+As you can see in the illustrations, shaving the brow bossing can obtain a rounded contour of the forehead without invading the frontal sinus.

-How much does a type 1 forehead reduction cost?
+How much does a type 1 forehead reconstruction cost?

 The cost of a type 1 cranioplasty depends on a few factors.
 The primary factor is whether insurance will cover the procedure.
 It may also vary depending on whether additional procedures are being performed during the same operation.
 There are also variations between surgeons.